Is one of your fitness goals to get just a little extra bootylicious? We respect it.

 We incorporate pieces of the first five exercises on this list as part of our high-power, high-energy brand of yoga, along with many other moves that will tone your booty plus the rest of your bod!
 No matter how often you do yoga, we are here to tell you that getting yourself on the mat will give you some dedicated time to work the muscles that you often find yourself neglecting… including your tush!

 Get that rear into gear with a bulldog class!
-Check out our in-studio schedules for Villanova and Boulder or stream a session anywhere, any time with bulldog online.
+Check us out in-studio or stream a session anywhere, any time with bulldog online.

 ***You can get the bulldog experience anywhere, anytime with our online classes or via our app (App store | Google Play)!
 Don’t forget to subscribe to the bulldog blog so you can get e-mail notifications about every new post.***